sky02112/Nutritrack/README.md

 ## Development Practices

 All commits to this repository are signed with GPG for enhanced security and verification.
+The GPG signing ensures that commits are authenticated and unmodified, providing an additional layer of trust.